 Everything from food to clothing is around 75 to 80% cheaper than most western countries.

 Here’s a sample of a few items for sale in the Philippines:

 - Furnished Apartment in Safe Business District: $500

 - Designer T-shirt: $5

 - Monthly Cable with 100+ Channels: $10

 - Unlimited Text & Calls for 1 month: $8

-These prices are so cheap and affordable, especially if you earn a western salary or saved your money.
+These prices are so cheap and affordable, especially if you earn a western salary.
 Your dollar/pound goes so much further in the Philippines.

 My cost of living in the Philippines was easily under $1,000 per month and I went out partying almost every night.
 If you decide to stay in and save your money, you can live off of $500 or less.

 5. Find Apartments for As Little as $200